jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (vii) attributed PIE income:
     (viii) a distribution from a superannuation fund:
     (ix) an amount of income under section CW 4 (Annuities under life insurance policies) or CX 40 (Superannuation fund deriving amount from life insurance policy):
+    (ixb) an amount derived from validating cryptoasset transactions through a proof of stake consensus mechanism or otherwise using cryptoassets to generate a reward:
     (x) a rebate on a management fee.
 Meaning of excluded interest
 (1B) For the purposes of subsection (1)﻿(b)﻿(iii), excluded interest means interest derived from a person associated with the entity other than under section YB 2(3) (Two companies), but does not include interest derived from the person if—